 Like all trail users, bikers must ride under control at all times, and respect other users – be they skiers or bikers.
 Bikers must follow the one way trail system at all times, and adhere to the following rules:

 - All trail users must purchase an All-Access day or season ski trail pass.
-Ski Trails are ONLY open to fat-tire bikers with passes Friday-Sunday nights 6-9pm.
+Ski Trails are ONLY open to fat-tire bikers with passes on select Friday-Sunday nights 6-9pm.